Chapter 1: Why Are Businesses Going Through Digital Transformations?

 Digital transformations apply this digital-first state of mind to empower all your employees.
 In the same way that consumers look for businesses ready and willing to connect with them 24/7 via social media and other digital channels, today’s employees thrive in environments that make it easy to collaborate, access information, and work anytime and from anywhere.
-Digitalization is a powerful ally of the empowered employee.
+Digitalisation is a powerful ally of the empowered employee.

 For small businesses, the upside to building a digital business can be game-changing.
-Not only is digitalization key to meeting customer expectations and empowering employees, but it can also help small businesses do more with less.
-The efficiencies afforded by going digital — having one comprehensive database shared across your entire business, leveraging customer data to create personalized messaging and service strategies, enabling employee connectivity from mobile devices, for example — can free small teams up to spend more time winning and keeping new customers.
+Not only is digitalisation key to meeting customer expectations and empowering employees, but it can also help small businesses do more with less.
+The efficiencies afforded by going digital — having one comprehensive database shared across your entire business, leveraging customer data to create personalised messaging and service strategies, enabling employee connectivity from mobile devices, for example — can free small teams up to spend more time winning and keeping new customers.

 Bonus: When you build digitally from the beginning, it’s much easier to scale systems as your business grows.